mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 I read AWS Whitepapers and worked through practice exams on TutorialsDojo to study for the certification.
 I also made sure to familiarize myself with AWS resources by having hands-on experience with the tools, simultaneously learning how to build my NLP automation.

-As an AWS employee, I was very fortunate to have the certification costs reimbursed, but that did not take away the anxiety for the test.
+As an AWS employee, I was very fortunate to have the certification costs reimbursed, but that did not take away my anxiety for the test.
 After over a month of preparation, I finally took the test... and I aced it (thankfully!).
 The hands-on experience was an overkill since theoretical knowledge is sufficient for the Cloud Practitioner Certification, but it did not hurt to have more experience!

 Despite taking a longer time than intended to earn the certification (Some interns took the certification within their first two weeks!), I am proud of myself for overcoming the intimidation of learning a new technology.